-But recent times have reminded us that humans don’t deal well with invisible threats.
+But recent events have reminded us that humans don’t deal well with invisible threats.
 We fail to plan for unforeseen events and “tail risk”.

 We don’t just have a cash emergency fund just for the things that we can predict, we have a cash emergency fund for the things that we can’t predict.

 It’s hard to predict something you haven’t seen before.
 We don’t know what we don’t know.
 For years, people in Europe thought all swans were white.
 It took just one sighting of a black swan in the New World to destroy a belief that people had held for thousands of years.

 COVID-19 was not a black swan event.
 In The Black Swan, Nassim Taleb warned about pandemics as one example of extreme events that hide unseen in the tails of distributions that are anything but normal.
 Things that have happened before and are predicted to happen again are, by definition, not Black Swans.

 The COVID-19 crisis has however reminded us of the importance of digging a well before you are thirsty.
 It’s been the ultimate reminder of the need for a cash emergency fund.

 The crisis also shows the benefits of having a plan.
 Most people do not have a plan.
 They go through life like driftwood on the ocean, being swept this way and that by what’s happening around them.
 Life is something that happens to them, rather than being shaped by them.